adamseckel/spring-keyframes/README.md

 ### Example

-This example is done for a react app, but can easoly work without react with `emotion`
+This example is done for a react app, but can easily work without react with `emotion`

 ```
 import springKeyframes from 'spring-keyframes'